cmsc389T-spring23/Team1/Projects/P2/README-team1.md

 ### **Ghost**

+#### `move()` --> boolean
+Uses `get_valid_moves()` and if it has an available move it does the first one (index 0)

+The test for this function tests when there are no places for the ghost to move which should return false, and tests when there are multiple places for the ghost to move.

 #### `is_pacman_in_range()` --> boolean
 Checks all 8 adjacent tiles to the one where the Ghost is currently located by quering the map for the contents of the tile.
 If a `Map.type.PACMAN` is located on any of the 8 tiles, return `true`, otherwise return `false`.